All Episodes

 I don't even have a taste for it anymore.

-I'll tell you one thing, I'm not giving up drinking.
+I'm not giving up drinking.

-I'm there's not.
+I'm just not.

-I refuse I refuse.
+I refuse.

 Well, wine becomes dessert, right?

-That's that's great point.
+That's a great point.

 All right.

-Senator Tim Scott, South Carolina coming up, and we're obviously we'll take the coronavirus task force uh if that opens up straight ahead.
+And obviously, we'll take the coronavirus task force if that opens up straight ahead.

-By the way, working from home, if it doesn't present enough challenges in your life are cybersecurity experts that they're telling you you better be extra vigilant.
+By the way, working from home, if it doesn't present enough challenges in your life, are cybersecurity experts that they're telling you you better be extra vigilant.

-They are now witnessing up to a 20% increase in hacking incidence, and at home it's less likely that you're protected by corporate software that scans for signs of danger.
+And at home, it's less likely that you're protected by corporate software that scans for signs of danger.

-So this is where life lock comes in.
+So, this is where Life Lock comes in.

-Remember, remember, somebody's identity stolen every two seconds.
+Remember, somebody's identity stolen every two seconds.

 People take out credit cards, loans in your name.

-They destroy your name, your finances, your reputation, your credit score, uh, and they could even rob your retirement and bank accounts blind.
+They destroy your name, your finances, your reputation, your credit score, and they could even rob your retirement and bank accounts blind.

 You can protect yourself very inexpensively.